Junction4Nako/Junction4Nako.github.io/_pages/about.md

 # 💻 Internships
 - *2021.09 - 2022.09*, intern of CV algorithm engineer at ByteDance E-Commerce Group, Shanghai, China.
+  - We construct a vision-language pre-trained model to encode video representations for TikTok Shop.
+  - Our model is applied to perform video rating and recommendation, ultimately helping to improve content moderation, distribution efficiency, and recommendation click-through rates.
+  - The reasearch findings are summarized in our [ACM MM 2022 paper](https://arxiv.org/pdf/2201.12596).
 - *2019.06 - 2019.09*, intern of machine learning algorithm enginner at Alibaba Koubei Group, Hangzhou, China.
+  - We develop a algorithm dedicated for distributing coupons for users based on their history behaviors.
+  - By combining deep models with behavioral features, we learn representations of both users and coupons, improving the usage rate of coupons at the same cost.